 Here are some queries that you can enter into the Log search search bar to help you monitor your Azure Cosmos resources.
 The exact text of the queries will depend on the collection mode you selected when you enabled diagnostics logs.

-To query for all of the diagnostic logs from Azure Cosmos DB for a specified time period:
+To query for all control-plane logs from Azure Cosmos DB:

 AzureDiagnostics | where ResourceProvider=="MICROSOFT.DOCUMENTDB" | where Category=="DataPlaneRequests"